Big hotel chains aim small in Europe to net millennial generation

 COMMUNITY FEEL

-The millennials' demand for an individualized experience is already well served by the "community feel" of Web-based site Airbnb and independent chains such as Citizen M, Grant Thornton said in a report.
+The millennials' demand for an individualised experience is already well served by the "community feel" of Web-based site Airbnb and independent chains such as Citizen M, Grant Thornton said in a report.

-"Millennials expect you to meet their personalized needs," said Gillian Saunders, Grant Thornton's global leader of hospitality and tourism.
+"Millennials expect you to meet their personalised needs," said Gillian Saunders, Grant Thornton's global leader of hospitality and tourism.

 "Some might want a German-style continental breakfast, others a U.S.-style grab and go.
-They want to choose their room, have more of their favorite drink in the mini bar."
+They want to choose their room, have more of their favourite drink in the mini bar."

 With premium rates and often lower costs, the returns can be impressive.